How to Start a Square Foot Garden

 Controlling Weeds in a Square Foot Garden

-Because the special media blend in an SFG is free of unwanted seeds, a new set-up requires little or no weeding, although second and subsequent seasons may see more weed problems.
+Because the special media blend in an square food garden is free of unwanted seeds, a new set-up requires little or no weeding, although second and subsequent seasons may see more weed problems.
 At the seedling stage, it’s easy to spot uninvited plants and eliminate them.
 Later, plants grow so closely together they tend to discourage weed growth.

 Controlling Pests in a Square Foot Garden